An Orientation for Your First Visit

 The Church teaches that chanted worship brings a nobility, a sense of mystery, unites the community, and raises mind to heavenly things.
 Therefore, the Church urges pastors to “do all they can to achieve this form of celebration” (Musicam Sacram 5) especially on Sundays and feast days, even several times on the same day (M.S.
 27).

 Where can I find the liturgy aid (order of service)?

 You can find a trifold liturgy aid tucked into the hymnal or you can use your phone to follow the liturgy by going here.

 The 8:00 AM Mass tends to be simpler and shorter.
-Music is led by a keyboardist and occasionally attended by a violin player.
+Music is led by a keyboardist and a violin player.

 How many people attend the average Mass?

 Currently, there are normally around 20 or so people that attend each of the two Sunday morning Masses.
 We probably have around 50 or so people if you combine the counts from the two Masses on an average Sunday.
 On a bigger Sunday such as the Solemnity of Saint James which took place this past July, attendance at each of the Masses is closer to 40 or more.